scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 3] [Software]: The four-direction joystick in the Helm controls the attitude of the camera viewing the pod.
 If the camera attitude is not changed after rounding Hyperspace corners, players will be unable to see and respond to upcoming obstacles.

 - Implementation [TIER 3] [Software]: Hitting an asteroid degrades player health in three stages.
 On the first hit, the edges of the Wall monitor screen glow red then fade.
 On the second hit, the edge of the screen turns and remains red; the Helm monitor replaces the map with static.
 The third hit triggers player death.
 Upon player death the pod is reverted back to the start of the hyperspace map and briefly flashes to indicate a new life.
 On a new life the Helm computer is reverted back to a map display.
+	- Implementation [TIER 3] [Software]: Upon the player returning to the starting point, the map will revert to the initial conditions.
+This includes asteroid placement and obstacle pods that move during play.

 ### Hyperspace Map